 Retirement Plans: Pension expense under a multi-employer plan is based on employer contributions due to the plan.
+Pension expense under a single-employer plan is the net of service and interest cost, return on plan assets and amortization of gains and losses not immediately recognized.
 Employee 401(k) and profit sharing plan expense is the amount of matching contributions.
 Deferred compensation and supplemental retirement plan expense allocates the benefits over years of service.